4.10 Implementing the Child Protection Plan (Including the Lead Social Worker and Core Group Responsibilities)

-All Core Group Meetings should be recorded using the agreed format.
-Copies of the notes and written agreement must be circulated by the Lead Social Worker to all Core Group members, the Lead Social Worker's manager and the Conference Chair within 10 working days of the Core Group Meeting, and Core Group members should sign their agreement and return it to the Lead Social Worker within a further 10 working days.
+All Core Group Meetings should be recorded using the Core Group Meeting template.
+Copies of the notes and written agreement must be circulated by the Lead Social Worker to all Core Group members, the Lead Social Worker's manager and the Conference Chair within 5 working days of the Core Group Meeting.

 A copy of the Child Protection Plan must be e-mailed to the Conference Chair immediately after the Core Group Meeting.
 The Lead Social Worker should also ensure that the Child Protection Plan is amended as necessary and the amended Plan is attached to the child's record.

 11. Concerns related to the effectiveness of the Core Group

 Concerns related to the effectiveness of the Core Group may arise from:

 - Difficulties implementing the child protection plan due to disagreement among professionals

 - Core Group member/s not carrying out his or her responsibilities outlined in the child protection plan

 - Continual absence from Core Group meetings by members